peromage/poi/conf/neovim/README.md

 # Rice NeoVim Configuration

-Configurations are based on NeoVim.
-It might be compatible with Vim.
+This configuration is compatible with Vim and NeoVim.

 ## Prerequisites